zephyrproject-rtos/zephyr/samples/net/updatehub/README.rst

 :option:`CONFIG_UPDATEHUB_CE` with true.
 If the user will use polling mode on UpdateHub need too set the option :option:`CONFIG_UPDATEHUB_POLL_INTERVAL` with the period of your preference, remembering that the limit is between 0 minute until 43200 minutes(30 days).
+This server does not use DTLS, so you must not add ``overlay-dtls.config``.

 Step 4: Build UpdateHub
 =======================